BimalKumar312/Library_Management_system_using_Python/README.md

 Reporting and Analytics:
 Generate various reports on book circulation, user activity, and library statistics.
 Utilize Pandas for data analysis and visualization.

+important note :
+Create a virtual enviroement and store app.py ,index.html and style.css in it and then run the code .
+Do not forget to update your mongodb client Server url.
+Thank you!